Christina-Wager/RDD-App/README.md

 # Moving-Speakers
-Leonardo and AdBK Nürnberg Project "Moving Speakers"
+RDD App for the Leonardo and AdBK Nürnberg Project "Moving Speakers"